What Is Market Cannibalization?

 Intentional Corporate Cannibalism

-However, market cannibalization is also seen as a marketing strategy for growth deliberately undertaken to mar the opponents.
+However, cannibalization is also seen as a marketing strategy for growth deliberately undertaken to mar the opponents.

 A brand, for example, opens up a newer store in the vicinity of its older store.
-Knowing that the newer store will capitalize on the older store’s solid customer base and eat out sales figures of other players.
-Since the newer store is going to eventually give a tough time to the competitors by stealing their market share & forcing them to be out of business.
+Knowing that the newer store will capitalize on the older store’s solid customer base and eat out the sales figures of other players.
+Since the newer store is going to eventually give a tough time to the competitors by stealing their market reach & forcing them to be out of business.

-Market cannibalization’s occurrence is often related to the opening up of the same company’s brand stores in the same vicinity eating out the majority of the market share.
+Local Market cannibalization occurrence is often related to the opening up of the same company’s brand stores in the same vicinity eating out the majority of the market share.
+This aspect of cannibalization is often intentional.

 Unintentional Corporate Cannibalism

 A newer engaging product is often marketed through advertising campaigns to generate interest among the customers, thereby side-lining an already established item.
+This eventually has a wide and long-lasting impact on the company’s revenues and earnings.

-When the release of the new products into the market pulls in a major proportion of its current customer base that ultimately does not help the company in increasing its market base then cannibalization occurs.
+When the release of new products into the market pulls in a major proportion of its current customer base that ultimately does not help the company in increasing its market base then cannibalization occurs.

 Examples of Market Cannibalization